bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO add onhit particle effects (for when the searchlight is damaged so little chunks fly off)

+-- TODO Break up sprite into mask layer (team colors), glow layer, and base (to save on memory)

+-- TODO Draw a little glow around the base of the searchlight, like a lamp

 ### Feature: Professionalism Polish